 New Zealand’s pre-eminent litigation funder, LPF Group, is funding the litigation on a success fee, at no upfront cost to the plaintiffs.
 LPF will be entitled to repayment of the costs it has funded and to its fees, out of any proceeds from the case.

-Who is running the litigation?
+Who is running the class action?

 A CBL Class Action Claim Committee has been established to represent the plaintiffs in all matters relating to the class action.
 The Committee will work with the lawyers and LPF Group to manage the claim on behalf of the plaintiffs.
 They will be responsible for giving instructions to the lawyers and ensuring plaintiffs interests are represented.